 No matter the content you create, you want to make sure it’s accurate, helpful, and targeted.
-The more content you create, the more industry topics you can cover, and the more likely you are to be found on SERPs by those in search of what you have to offer.
+The more deliverables you create, the more industry topics you can cover, and the more likely you are to be found in organic search results by those seeking what you have to offer.

-You can even take things a step further by partnering with another brand on a piece of content, such as an infographic, webinar, or guest blog.
-This expands your reach, helps you build a professional network, and boosts your credibility as a reliable source.
+Pro tip: You can take things a step further by partnering with another brand (with a similar audience but not a competitor) on something like an infographic, webinar, or guest blog.
+This expands your reach, helps build your professional network, and boosts your brand’s credibility.